Max Lu: Vote of no confidence

-In May 2019, the staff and students of the University of Surrey held a no confidence vote against the university management.
-Of staff who voted, 96% gave a vote of no confidence in "the Vice-Chancellor and Executive Board".
+In May 2019 and 2024, the staff and students of the University of Surrey held a no confidence vote against the university management.
+Of staff who voted, 96% gave a vote of no confidence in 2019, and 97% in 2024 in "the Vice-Chancellor and Executive Board".
 The all-staff vote was approved by all three trade unions represented at the university, in a meeting held with the largest member attendance seen.
 Concerns raised by staff specifically include "Lu's language which suggests staff are a cost rather than an asset", according to the University and College Union, while the Students' Union was specifically concerned about the closure of many arts courses at the university despite a "healthy" number of applications for them.
 Students who wanted a "no" vote hoped this result would make the university management "engage with staff and students and discuss changes"; only one student ran the campaign supporting the management, though the debate between union students was said to hold "twinges of sympathy for Max Lu".

 Personal life

-Lu has children and a pet Maltese dog that is called Oscar.
+Lu has children and a pet Maltese dog named Oscar.

 In December 2018, Lu, who has previously advised the Chinese government, said that he supported the theory behind its new social policy but raised concerns over how efficiently it could be enforced.